HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 In the above example, be sure to edit the `_samples.txt` file to reflect the new samples, if necessary.
 Also,

+## Reference genome scaling

+Using a reference genome for controlling enrichment between conditions, such as including _Drosophila_ chromatin in your ChIP assay of human chromatin as described in [Orlando et al](https://doi.org/10.1016/j.celrep.2014.10.018), is an advanced technique of analysis.
+Unfortunately, this normalization scale can not be used in peak calling, since it artificially skews the coverage depth and breaks the assumptions of equality (null hypothesis) between ChIP and control required for making a statistically confident peak call.
+It is best to call peaks without normalization, preferably in a normal or wild type situation, and then assay those peaks with external-genome normalized coverage tracks in subsequent analysis.

+Earlier versions of this pipeline included options for scaling.
+These options remain as advanced options but are not detailed.

 # Installation